Policy

 Auditors will verify

-classification and that the proper classifications are assigned to their claims.
+that the proper classification codes are assigned to the temp agency’s claims.

 E.